alitpani/FYND-IMDB/README.md

 ## GET-ONE url:
 https://fynd-alit.herokuapp.com/get_one/39
-this url returs the vaalue based on the id that is passed as and integer. "https://fynd-alit.herokuapp.com/get_one/<id>" pass id as per your convineance.
+this url returs the vaalue based on the id that is passed as and integer. pass id as per your convineance.
 ***

 ## Search url:
 https://fynd-alit.herokuapp.com/search
-you can search any movie by its name
+you can search any movie by its name fro the UI

 ***